Bladetrain3r/Magic-Launcher-Extras/APP_GUIDELINES.md

 ---

-### Recommended Reading
+### Recommended Further Reading
 The DOCS folder has gotten quite lengthy and I admit significant portions are the WHY of things or musings on completely separate topics.
 Key Documents I think will provide you the toolkit to create tools that bring you joy:

 #### APP_GUIDELINES.md
-The core principles and technical standards.
-Start here.
-Everything else builds on this foundation.
+This document was already a good start.

 #### making_tools/command_expansion.md
 How to use `$()` to compose tools.
 The forgotten Unix power that turns every CLI into a function.